numbbo/coco-postprocess/README.md

 </h1>

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2594848.svg)][paper]
-The ([`cocopp`](https://numbbo.github.io/gforge/apidocs-cocopp/cocopp.html)) package takes data generated with the [COCO framework](https://github.com/numbbo/coco) to compare continuous optimisers and produces output figures and tables in `html` format and for inclusion into LaTeX documents.
+The ([`cocopp`](https://numbbo.github.io/gforge/apidocs-cocopp/cocopp.html)) package uses data generated with the [COCO framework](https://numbbo.it) (comparing not only continuous optimisers) and produces output figures and tables in `html` format and for inclusion into `LaTeX` documents.
+The main documentation page can be found at [getting-started](https://numbbo.it/getting-started/postprocessing.html) and in the [API documentation](https://numbbo.github.io/coco-doc/apidocs/cocopp), but see also [here](https://numbbo.github.io).

 ## Installation

-    pip install coco-postprocess
+    pip install cocopp

 ## Usage